hackclub/hackclub/workshops/login_auth/README.md

 ## Designing a webpage 🖊️

-So first you need to set up a coding environment and I suggest you use [Repl.it](https://repl.it) as it sets everything for you.
+First, you need to set up a coding environment, I suggest you use [Repl.it](https://repl.it) as it sets everything for you.

-To get started, just go to [https://repl.it/languages/html](https://repl.it/languages/html).
+To get started, go to [https://repl.it/languages/html](https://repl.it/languages/html).

 It looks like this 👇